 2) Be clear on the schedule

 Good plumbers and heating engineers will be busy and may be booked up for months in advance.
 It is likely you’ll have to wait for the right person to do the job – especially so if you have multiple trades involved in one job.

 To help avoid issues, insist on being given a clear, realistic schedule once you have agreed to a quote.
 If the schedule begins to slip, do talk to your tradesperson right away so they can explain why and re-arrange key dates to suit you both - many problems may be out of their control and as frustrating to them as they are to you.

 3) Get at least three quotes

-On larger jobs there may be some unforeseen issues that neither you, or your installer were unaware of, so it’s wise to put some extra budget away just in case.
+On larger jobs there may be some unforeseen issues that neither you, nor your installer were aware of, so it’s wise to put some extra budget away just in case.
 If you have any concerns about the budget, talk to your installer straight away.